 The Authority continues to meet its responsibility for sound financial management and compliance with the Indenture.
 The Authority's Trust Indenture requires a 1.2x coverage for all senior lien debt and the Board policy is a minimum requirement of 1.5x coverage.
-Senior lien debt coverage for fiscal year 2019 is 1.82, and 2.07 for fiscal year 2018.
-The Authority's ratio of net revenues to all debt service and fund payments for fiscal year 2019 is 1.06, and 1.10 for fiscal year 2018.
+Senior lien debt coverage for fiscal year 2020 is 1.67, and 1.82 for fiscal year 2019.
+The Authority's ratio of net revenues to all debt service and fund payments for fiscal year 2020 is 1.00, and 1.06 for fiscal year 2019.
 Fund Payments include deposits to the renewal and replacement account from the current year's net revenues for purposes of (a) to pay all or any part of cost of the expressway system improvement (pay as go); (b) maintenance or repair for either unusual (extraordinary) or non-recurring annually; and (c) repairs or replacements resulting from an emergency caused by some extraordinary occurrence.
-As of the date of this letter, the Authority's latest credit ratings are: Moody's A3, Negative Outlook (July 19, 2019); Fitch A-, Negative Outlook (August 29, 2019) and; Standard & Poor's A, Negative Outlook (July 16, 2019) due to 2019 legislation.
+As of the date of this letter, the Authority's latest credit ratings are: Moody's A3, Negative Outlook (October 1, 2020); Fitch BBB+, Negative Outlook (April 1, 2020); and Standard & Poor's A, Negative Outlook (October 15, 2019).